-The situation here outlined brings sharply to the fore the role of the Workers Party as the vanguard of the working class: We have two principal tasks: first, to assist the working class to cast off the influence of the LaFollette illustion, and second, to arganize the disillusioned workers into the Workers Party as well as to unite them for the immediate struggle upon as wide a basis as possible.
-There is no organized force in the United States that can lead the struggle against the domination of the middle class over the labor movement, except the Communists organized in the Workers Party and the Trade Union Educational League.
+The situation here outlined brings sharply to the fore the role of the Workers Party as the vanguard of the working class.
+We have two principal tasks: first, to assist the working class to cast off the influence of the LaFollette illusion, and second, to organize the disillusioned workers into the Workers Party as well as to unite them for the immediate struggle upon as wide a basis as possible.
+There is no organized force in the United States that can lead the struggle against the domination of the middle class over the labor movement except the Communists organized in the Workers Party and the Trade Union Educational League.

-In this struggle there is no possible substitute the shop committees give the mass basis for the politifor the Workers Party.
-In the sea of reformism, opcal struggle against LaFollettism.
-Out of the struggle portunism, and petty-bourgeois muddle-headedness, in the shops and factories, crystallized in the shop comnothing can possibly furnish a rallying center for the mittees, and out of the masses of unemployed, who workers as they gradually become disillusioned except must be united into unemployed councils connected a clear-cut party of class struggle, with a program and with trade unions and shop committees, will come the policy that cuts a sharp line between it and the whole issues upon which the masses will break with their body of LaFollettism.
-It was always a dangerous treacherous middle-class leaders.
-And it is therefore tendency for revolutionists to yield to the idea that precisely in the centre of these direct organs of strugother organizations could substitute for the Workers gle against the exploitation of capitalism that the Party in the immediate struggle.
-Today it is neces-Workers Party must plant its banner, must mobilize ary to root out the idea completely. its forces, must send forth its slogans, and win by vir-Against the class-collaboration program of Latue of its superior program, its wiser leadership, its For thism the only weapon that will cut deep will be better fighting qualities, the leadership of the Amerithe program of class struggle; against the conception can working class for the revolutionary struggle.
+In this struggle there is no possible substitute for the Workers Party.
+In the sea of reformism, opportunism, and petty bourgeois muddleheadedness, nothing can possibly furnish a rallying center for the workers as they gradually become disillusioned except a clear-cut party of class struggle, with a program and policy that cuts a sharp line between it and the whole body of LaFollettism.
+It was always a dangerous tendency for revolutionists to yield to the idea that other organizations could substitute for the Workers Party in the immediate struggle.
+Today it is necessary to root out the ideal completely.